skmalviya/ELIZA-AndroidApp/README.md

 # ELIZA-AndroidApp
-A Web Adaptation of ELIZA talking system in Hindi
+An Android-App for Adaptation of ELIZA talking system in Hindi